 Earth Day is all about spreading the word about what we as normal citizens can do to help the Earth.
 It might be as simple as switching to cloth diapers from disposable ones or as complex as changing our eating habits to better match the carrying capacity of the Earth.
 Regardless, people aren't born knowing these things.
 They have to be taught.
 That's why Earth Day celebrations usually include some sort of film, lecture, or workshop on the harmful effects of our habits and what we can do to change things.

 Eventually we hope to live in balance with the Earth.
 That doesn't necessarily mean no longer producing and developing, but doing so in a more sustainable way.
 That means choosing used machinery over new produced and making sure that any tree or plant that is removed is replaced.
-For Earth Day, you can help correct the balance by planting trees, either on your own or as part of a larger group We would like to express our gratitude to Focusoptometrycentre.ca for the funding that helps support our website.
+For Earth Day, you can help correct the balance by planting trees, either on your own or as part of a larger group We would like to express our gratitude to Patrick Rocca for his funding that helps support our website.
+If you are in the market for a home for sale in Leaside within East York, Mr. Rocca and his team are the agents to help you find the perfect property.